Deadline may force compromise on U.S. surveillance law

+BRIEF-Hmv Digital China Group says expected to record profit for nine months ended 31 March 2017

+* Is expected to record a profit for nine months ended 31 March 2017

-WASHINGTON U.S. Senate Republican leaders insist that spy agencies continue to have access to data on Americans' telephone calls despite a court ruling that the practice is illegal, but aides said on Friday they may have to compromise on proposed reforms of the programme before it expires on June 1.
+WASHINGTON May 8 U.S. Senate Republican leaders insist that spy agencies continue to have access to data on Americans' telephone calls despite a court ruling that the practice is illegal, but aides said on Friday they may have to compromise on proposed reforms of the program before it expires on June 1.

 Senator Mitch McConnell, the Republican Majority Leader, and Richard Burr, the chairman of the Senate Intelligence Committee, defended the data collection shortly after a federal appeals court three-judge panel in New York ruled the practice illegal on Thursday.